firepick1/ph5/README.md

 A Pythogarean Hodograph curve is a polynomial approximation to 2D curve.
 As such, it is similar to a Bezier or NURBS curve.
 What makes a PH curve special is that the curve passes through its control points.
-The on-curve control point greatly reduces the human labor of specifying a PH curve.
-In reality, a PH curve does in fact have off-curve control points, but these are secondary and entirely derived from the on-curve control points.
+The on-curve control point greatly reduces the human labor of specifying a PH curve (In reality, a PH curve does in fact have off-curve control points, but these are secondary and entirely derived from the on-curve control points.)

 PH curves, in particular, quintic PH curves (PH5Curve) are well suited to generating smooth curves for CNC robots.
 Although higher order PH curves (7,9, etc.) are also